jmadflo/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is a string provided by the server upon successful login.
+The token can then be stored in localStorage and attached to axios requests that are only allowed by the server to be made by logged-in users.
+When a user signs out the token should be removed from storage, so that the user no longer has access to protected data and routes.

 - [ ] What steps can you take in your web apps to keep your data secure?

+In order to keep your app data secure, you can require that a user have a token before making HTTP requests to the data that is to be protected.
+You can also require a token before allowing the user to navigate to routes that you want to protect.

 - [ ] Describe how web servers work.

+Web servers store the code which websites are comprised of.
+When a server stores a website's code, this is referred to as the server hosting the website.
+The term 'web server' also applies to the code that makes the website and its features available to users upon request.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+CRUD stands for Create, Read, Update, and Delete.
+The HTTP methods associated with these terms are post - Create, get - Read, put - Update, and delete - Delete.

 ## Project Set Up